Unlike a few decades back, today is electronic gadgets continue to shrink in space. Most of them are now smaller and faster.

 (Same line impedance is a great way to solve SI issues on your PCB)

 Impedance control suggests that circuit designers have to resort to the right grounding techniques to ensure signal integrity.
 By employing the correct grounding techniques, you will reduce the likelihood of affecting the signal.
 Grounding techniques include either:

 - Arranging components to bring about reliable and short return paths to ground.

 - Placing ground and power planes in the layer stack.

-Regardless of the method that you choose to use, it is essential to ensure the presence of proper grounding techniques.
+Regardless of the method you choose to use, it is essential to ensure proper grounding techniques.
 With adequate grounding, there is the avoidance of signal integrity problems.
 In the current active industrial environment, many things interact.
 They include electrical plant equipment, electronic devices, power wiring, and other process equipment.
 Such interactions can create noise and electromagnetic interference (EMI) problems.